schandnani18/devopspractice/README.md

-# devopspractice
+# DevOps-projects
-Practicing devops projects
+All DevOps related projects